Sales prospecting workflow for Tallyfy

 task

-When prospects respond - positive or negative - act quickly within 2-4 hours.
-Interested replies get immediate follow-up with meeting scheduling options.
-Questions get clear, helpful answers with additional resources.
-Objections get addressed with relevant case studies, ROI data, or customer testimonials.
-Even negative responses get noted for future reference.
-Always respond professionally and leave the door open for future conversations.
+When prospects respond - positive or negative - don't wait.
+Act within 2-4 hours while you're still top of mind.
+Interested replies get an immediate follow-up with meeting scheduling options.
+Questions get clear, helpful answers along with any extra resources that might help.
+When you're dealing with objections, address them with relevant case studies, ROI data, or customer testimonials.
+Even negative responses are worth noting for future reference.
+Always respond professionally and leave the door open - you never know when timing will change.

 7